 A day after deadly shooting, bank guard found cowering in basement

-DETROIT (AP) _ A bank guard was found cowering in the building’s basement Wednesday, more than a day after she fled a gunman during a rampage that left four people dead.
+DETROIT (AP) _ A bank guard was found cowering in the building’s basement Wednesday, more than a day after she was threatened by a gunman during a rampage that left four people dead.

-Virene Brown was found by police inside the Comerica bank and taken to a hospital.
-She was frightened and upset, police said.
+Virene Brown, who was not armed, was found by a maintenance worker in the boiler room of the Comerica bank and taken to a hospital.
+She was frightened, upset and dehydrated, police said.

 ``The Lord was so good. ...
 He gave her strength,″ said sister Alma Brown.
 She said all her sister could remember of Tuesday’s ordeal was that the gunman put a shotgun to her head.